-Meetings are held on the second and fourth Tuesday of each month at City Hall.
+Meetings are held on the second Tuesday of each month at City Hall.
 The meetings begin at 7:00 p.m.
 If the meeting date falls on a legal holiday or if there is no business, the meeting will be canceled.

 PURPOSE OF CITY COUNCIL

 Harrisville City is a fifth class city in the state of Utah.
 Harrisville City operates under the traditional form of municipal government, which is essentially government by committee.
 There are no separate and equal branches of government in this traditional form as there is in the state and federal system.
 Both executive and legislative powers are vested in the City Council, which powers can be delegated by ordinance to various administrative officers and department.